 For the most part, this will be my last public post.
 After careful deliberation, I’ve decided that the bulk of any additional material I write will be available to “Members” only.
-For more information about how to become a member and the purpose of the Members section, see the menu above.
+For more information about how to become a member and the purpose of the Members section, read the content below and then see the menu above.

 August 11, 2016

-So I’d like to take a little time to explain to you why I’ve decided to make this change.
-To do this, I need to talk about a bigger picture.
-That is, I’d like to talk a bit about why those who suffer greatly from chronic illness, including CIRS, will continue to do so until they’re able to see past differences and form a unified front.
+So I’d like to take a little time to explain to you why I’ve decided to publish future writings in the Members section.
+To do this, I need to talk about a bigger picture first.
+Namely, why those who suffer from chronic illnesses, including Chronic Inflammatory Response Syndrome (CIRS), will continue to do so until they’re able to see past differences and form a unified front.

 Right now, my impression is that the mold community is really fragmented as a result of differences in opinion on how to get better after having been made sick from mold exposure.
 One person will say ozone is the cure, another strict avoidance; a third will extol the benefits of following Dr. Shoemaker’s protocol.
 This is all well and good.